Find Grad Schools

 51 Yearly Graduations

 The most popular school in the United States for child development students seekinga master's degree is Texas Woman's University.
-The average in-state tuition for full-time undergraduates is $5,712 per year, while in-state graduate students, on average, pay $5,184 per year.
+Each year, around 16,400 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $5,616 per year, while in-state graduate students, on average, pay $5,112 per year.
 During the most recent year for which we have data, 51 people received their master's degree in child development from TWU.
-Of these students, 100% were women and 38% were members of underrepresented racial-ethnic groups.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 98% were women.

 #2